19TH INTERNATIONAL CONFERENCE ON NATIVE AND NON-NATIVE ACCENTS OF ENGLISH

 'Accents' is an annual conference organized by the Department of English Language and Applied Linguistics at University of Lodz, Poland.
 It brings together researchers and teachers interested in native and non-native accents of English, approached from a variety of theoretical and/or practical perspectives.
 The key issues discussed each year include individual accent characteristics, the dynamism of accent usage, accent teaching and learning, and the methods and tools for accent studies.
-The leitmotif of Accents 2025 revolves around phonological variation and change in English accents across diverse contexts, regions, countries and continents.
+The leitmotif of Accents 2026 revolves around two main phenomena: (1) the accent and identity interplay as well as (2) technological advances in L2 pronunciation acquisition and instruction; both observed and researched across diverse contexts, regions, countries and continents.

 Plenary speakers (in alphabetical order):